alexdatsko/CherryTreeToMarkdown-Docker/README.md

 - Added in original php repo for converting to one large file, both options can run in the same docker.
 - Also: added support for src/element/Node.php for errors, so a very large .CTD with errors will still continue the conversion and print the errored nodes to the screen.
-- Shortened the paths you need to type in the docker exec, no reason for these long paths IMO
+- Shortened the paths you need to type in the docker exec, no reason for these long paths IMO, /in (in the container) is the dir you run from, and out/ is the output dir (/out in container)
+- Added bash script 'dockerbuild' to build the docker container
 - Added bash script 'dockerrun' to launch the docker container

 Note: If your cherrytree file is an SQLite type (.ctb) and/or password-protected, you will need to save it as a non-password protected XML instead first (.ctd).